philsturgeon/phil.tech/source/2015-10-02-everyones-favourite-twitter-character.html.markdown

 Of course it's my opinion, it came out of _my_ face.

-If we're out having a beer and I say "This beer is lovely." and you shout "WELL THAT'S YOUR OPINON" at me I'm not gonna hang out with you again.
+If we're out having a beer and I say "This beer is lovely." and you shout "WELL THAT'S YOUR OPINION" at me I'm not gonna hang out with you again.
 People speak from their point of view.

 ## The Patriot